Holliswood, Queens: Post office and ZIP Code

-Holliswood is covered by ZIP Codes 11423 & 11427.
+Holliswood is covered by ZIP Codes 11423 and 11427.
 The United States Post Office operates the Holliswood Station at 197-33 Hillside Avenue.

 Schools

 P.S./I.S.
 178 The Holliswood School, pre-K through eighth grade.

 The Yeshiva University High School for Girls (known as 'Central') is located at 86-86 Palo Alto Street.

 Library

 The Queens Public Library branch is located at 202-05 Hillside Avenue.

 Notable people

 Notable current and former residents of Holliswood include: